Home Benzocaine Lawsuits

 • BBB A+ Rating Logo

 Under pressure from an advocacy group, the FDA in May 2018 ordered manufacturers to warn consumers about the potentially deadly risks of using benzocaine products to treat teething pain in infants.
+The FDA effectively forced companies to remove benzocaine from baby teething products with it’s action.

 Lawyers evaluated consumer lawsuits against benzocaine product manufacturers who didn’t properly warn the public.
+Drugwatch is unaware of any attorneys currently accepting benzocaine lawsuits years after the chemical faced a de facto ban from the FDA.

 A long-known side effect of benzocaine, methemoglobinemia happens when oxygen levels in the blood drop dangerously low.
 Symptoms can develop within two hours of using the products.
 They include cyanosis (bluish color of the skin) and chocolate brown-colored blood.

-More than 400 people have developed methemoglobinemia from benzocaine use since 1971, the FDA said.
+More than 400 people developed methemoglobinemia from benzocaine use since 1971, the FDA said.
 The four methemoglobinemia deaths happened between February 2009 and October 2017.

 Public Citizen Lawsuit & FDA Warnings